-- The rack is properly stabilized and supported before installing. - The leveling jacks are extended to the floor. - The full weight of the rack rests on the leveling jacks. - The stabilizing feet are attached to the rack if it is a single-rack installation. - The racks are coupled together in multiple-rack installations. - Only one component is extended at a time.
-A rack may become unstable if more than one component is extended for any reason. - You load the rack from the bottom up and load the heaviest item into the rack first.
+- > The rack is properly stabilized and supported before installing. - > The leveling jacks are extended to the floor. - > The full weight of the rack rests on the leveling jacks. - > The stabilizing feet are attached to the rack if it is a single-rack installation. - > The racks are coupled together in multiple-rack installations. - Only one component is extended at a time.
+A rack may become unstable if more than one component is extended for any reason. - > You load the rack from the bottom up and load the heaviest item into the rack first. - > You do not attempt to move a fully loaded equipment rack.
+Remove equipment from the rack before moving the rack.

-- You do not attempt to move a fully loaded equipment rack.
-Remove equipment from the rack before moving the rack. - The product is properly mated with the rails.
-Products that are improperly mated with the rails may be unstable. - No objects are placed on top of a rack-mounted device. - Installation of the equipment in a rack should be such that the amount of airflow required for safe operation of the equipment is not compromised. - Reliable earthing (grounding) of rack-mounted equipment should be maintained.
+- > No objects are placed on top of a rack-mounted device. - Installation of the equipment in a rack should be such that the amount of airflow required for safe operation of the equipment is not compromised. - > Reliable earthing (grounding) of rack-mounted equipment should be maintained.
 Particular attention should be given to supply connections other than direct connections to the branch circuit (for example, use of a power strip).